Alex-Costea/Wiles/index.md

 let result := min(list := [10, 3, 55, 8])
 when result is begin
     int do writeline("Min found: " + result)
-    default do writeline("Error: no min found!") end
+    default do panic("Error: no min found!") end
 ```